 Certain emotional states can also act as triggers.
-Perhaps the stress of prepping for a job interview increases your desire to vape.
-You might also turn to nicotine to cope with loneliness and boredom.
+The stress of prepping for a job interview, for example, could increase your desire to vape.
+You might also turn to nicotine to cope with loneliness or boredom.

 If you have a hard time identifying your triggers, keep a craving journal.
 Record information such as when the craving started, what you were doing, and who you were with.
 You can also note the intensity of the craving.

 Once you know your triggers, you can develop strategies to avoid or minimize them.

 First, get rid of any vape accessories in your backpack, locker, car, or room.